IIC2513-2017-2/dante/README.md

 Teacher assistant project made using [Template](#Template)

+## Contribution

+Contribution is encouraged!
+Feel free to open issues and pull requests.

 ## Database Setup

 Follow same instructions as below, but create corresponding database with this